-Police officers are authorised to use force in specified circumstances.
-They are trained in the use of force and will face numerous circumstances during their duties where the use of force is appropriate.
+Police officers are trained in the use of force and occasionally face circumstances where the use of force is appropriate.

 - Unarmed tactics

 - Police Support Unit training

 - A number of officers are also trained in the use of Taser.

 When using force officers are governed by the following legislation:

 - Section 117 PACE 1984 (when an arrest is made force may be used)

 - Human Rights Act 1998 (force must always be proportionate, legal, officers are accountable and it must have been necessary)

 - Section 3 Criminal Law Act 1967 (officers may use reasonable force in the circumstances to prevent crime)